acollign/netrunner-wiki/Client-Lock-and-Handling-Client-Commands.md

 Number 2 seems easier.
 No ID to track.

 To make this more fun we also have a long list of commands which the client can send which it locks on.
-A scan of these makes it seem wise to continue to lock on all of them - though maybe messages could be pulled out.
+A scan of these makes it seem wise to continue to lock on all of them.
+In which case a solution would impact all of them.

+Idea:
+3. Just improve where we see a problem - such as "Ability"-core/play-ability where people tend to click too fast

 ```clojure
 (def commands
   {"concede" core/concede